DGD042/EssentialScripts/inPython/README.md

 # Python Scripts
-The codes here work by stand alone scripts with methods and functions:
+The scripts here are used as a complement for the projects that I have been working on, some of the are still a work in progress.
+Feel free to use and modify them.

 - utilities.py: misc codes that allow to create folders (CrFolder), show the folders available in a specific directory (GetFolders), send emails, calculate the time for a code to run, among other scripts.